Seneca-BSA/bsa/docs/seh500/lab3.md

     - C = 5 * (F - 32) / 9
     - F = (9 * C / 5) + 32

     Put your name and student number as comments in the code then copy and paste your code into Blackboard.
-Also, take a screenshot of your register bank as well as your memory space highlighting the final variable value and paste them into Blackboard as well.
+Also, take a screenshot of your register bank as well as your memory space highlighting the final variable value after code execution and paste them into Blackboard as well.

 ## Reference